-Financial liabilities that are not classified as FVTPL fall into the category of other liabilities measured at amortized cost.
-Financial liabilities measured at amortized cost include accounts payable and accrued expenses.
+Financial liabilities that are not classified as FVTPL fall into the category of other liabilities measured at amortized cost include accounts payable and accrued expenses.

-12.5 Determination of fair value
+12.5.
+Determination of fair value

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.